tier4/AWSIM/docs/Components/Environment/CreatePCD/index.md

     !!! example "Example RGL Mapping Adapter configuration"
         ![rgl mapping adapter configuration example](rgl_mapping_adapter_configuration.png)

+    !!! note "Downsampling"
+        Please note that downsampling is applied on the single LiDAR scans only.
+If you would like to filter merged scans use the external tool described below.

 #### Effect of `Leaf Size` to Point Cloud Data (PCD) generation
+Downsampling aims to reduce PCD size which for large point clouds may achieve gigabytes in exchange for map details.
+It is essential to find the best balance between the size and acceptable details level.

-A small `Leaf Size` could result in a noisy PCD, while a large `Leaf Size` could result in excessive filtering such that objects like buildings are not recorded in the PCD.
+A small `Leaf Size` results in a more detailed PCD, while a large `Leaf Size` could result in excessive filtering such that objects like buildings are not recorded in the PCD.

-In the following examples, it can be observed that when a `Leaf Size` is 1.0, point clouds exist on roads in which they shouldn't appear.
+In the following examples, it can be observed that when a `Leaf Size` is 1.0, point cloud is very detailed.
 When a `Leaf Size` is 100.0, buildings are filtered out and results in an empty PCD.
 A `Leaf Size` of 10.0 results in a reasonable PCD in the given example.